 The best thing you can do for mastitis is to get onto it early so you can fix it quickly!

 And the fix doesn’t have to mean antibiotics!
+We wrote a separate article on this topic of antibiotics for mastitis.
 Most mastitis begins as an inflammatory process, NOT an infection, and just needs rest and the right massage plan to recover.

-Our clinic is in Melbourne Australia where we treat women experiencing engorged breasts.
+Our clinic is in Melbourne Australia where we treat women experiencing mastitis.
 You can book in via the button below or call 9859 5059.

 However, if you are elsewhere in the world we have our online strategies in video Masterclasses on the website of our sister company Your Two Jugs.
 Click the logo to go straight to the Your Two Jugs website to check it out.